RedRe4per/musicTube/README.md

 ------------------------------

-:bulb:MusicTube is an app for playing music.
+:book: MusicTube is an app for playing music.
 Its music source is NetEase Cloud Music.

 It uses NetEase Cloud Music's open source API to fetch music.
 &emsp;